To see or not to see a $z\sim13$ galaxy, that is the question: ALMA observations and data reduction

-We tested whether manual flagging could significantly alter the tentative \oiii~like feature visible in the image plane \citep[Fig 5 in][]{2022ApJ...929....1H}.
+We tested whether manual flagging could significantly alter the tentative \oiii~like feature visible in the image-plane \citep[Fig. 5 in][]{2022ApJ...929....1H}.
 Because antenna DA41 had slightly elevated noise levels over the entire time domain, we tested the impact of completely flagging data from this antenna and found no clear difference between the moment-0 maps generated using the initial, \texttt{CASA} version 6.3 pipeline reduced and calibrated data and those where we flagged antenna DA41.
 In this work, we therefore use the calibrated data reinstated using the ALMA pipeline generated scripts provided by the observatory.

 We image the data using the \texttt{tclean} task, adopting natural weighting and creating cubes with channels of 50 km s$^{-1}$ width.
-The sensitivity per channel is 0.3\,\textmu Jy beams$^{-1}$, where the beam FWHM is $0\farcs51$ $\times$ $0\farcs87$.
+The sensitivity per channel is 0.3 mJy beam$^{-1}$, where the beam FWHM is $0\farcs51$ $\times$ $0\farcs87$.
+We find no evidence of any continuum emission.
+For the continuum, the typical rms noise level is 8.0 \textmu Jy beam$^{-1}$, yielding a $3\sigma$ upper limit of 24.0 \textmu Jy beam$^{-1}$.

-\section{Data Analysis}
+\section{Data analysis}